Bumblebee Goby (Brachygobius doriae) Species Profile & Care Guide

 |TDS||50 - 160|

-Origins of the Bumblebee Goby
+Natural Habitat of the Bumblebee Goby

 The Bumblebee Goby can be found in a variety of lowland coastal habitats both freshwater and brackish water including, mangrove swamps, estuaries, tidal creeks and streams running into the sea in Java, Borneo, and Sumatra in the Indonesian Islands.